kestra-io/docs/content/blogs/2022-11-19-create-data-pipeline-bigquery-google-cloud.md

 ```

 ### Storage Write ###
-The [StorageWrite](../plugins/plugin-gcp/tasks/bigquery/io.kestra.plugin.gcp.bigquery.StorageWrite.md) plugin, is used for importing data from diverse sources like databases, NoSQL, queues, or other plugins into BigQuery.
+The [StorageWrite](../plugins/plugin-gcp/tasks/bigquery/io.kestra.plugin.gcp.bigquery.StorageWrite.md) plugin is used for importing data from various sources, including databases, distributed message queues, or other plugins, into BigQuery.
 This is especially useful when data is stored externally.
-Another advantage of using this plugin is to avoid quotas limitation to ingest the data while data streaming in real-time or in batch job writing.
+Another advantage of using this plugin is to avoid quotas limitation during streaming and batch data ingestion.

 Below is an example flow that streams data from a Kafka topic to a BigQuery table using the [Storage Write API](https://cloud.google.com/bigquery/docs/write-api) from BigQuery: